zeerakahmed/makhzan/README.md

 ## File structure

-The text repository itself is contained within `/text`. `sources.csv` contains metadata for each text file.
+The text repository itself is contained within `/text`.
+A template for how the text files are structured is in `base-template.xml`.

 ## Text Formatting